Chart Color Schemes

 Gowrie features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 85.4% of all households, including 45.3% couples with children, 31.5% couples without children, and 8.1% single parent families.
-Non-family households comprise the remaining 14.6%, with lone person households at 13.4% and group households making up 1.1%.
-The median household size is 3.0 people, larger than the Rest of Qld average of 2.5.
+Family households dominate at 85.4% of all households, comprising 45.3% couples with children, 31.5% couples without children, and 8.1% single parent families.
+Non-family households make up the remaining 14.6%, with lone person households at 13.4% and group households comprising 1.1% of the total.
+The median household size of 3.0 people is larger than the Regional Qld average of 2.5.

 Frequently Asked Questions - Households